lemredd/talakutnangan/README.md

 unit        |  For commits which affect the unit tests                                          | Strictly for *test:* types only integration |  For commits which affect the integration tests                                   | Strictly for *test:* types only

 Note that some the scopes are only recommendations.

-It is up to the developer's discretion on what name would the scoped commit be given, as long as it lines up to the focus of the commit and is appropriate
+It is up to the developer's discretion on what name would the scoped commit be given, as long as it lines up to the focus of the commit and is appropriate.

 ### Guidelines
 - When specifying scopes, complete spelling of the type is a MUST.